Hughie Green: Second World War

-Having already fathered his first illegitimate child (Barry Hands) with Vera Hands, a Birmingham usherette, at the age of 17 and having been caught in North America on the declaration of war, during the Second World War Green served as a pilot in the Royal Canadian Air Force, ferrying aircraft across the Atlantic with RAF Ferry Command.
+Having already fathered his first illegitimate child with a Birmingham usherette, at the age of 17 and having been caught in North America on the declaration of war, during the Second World War Green served as a pilot in the Royal Canadian Air Force, ferrying aircraft across the Atlantic with RAF Ferry Command.
 In 1942, he married Montreal society beauty Claire Wilson, and went on to work in the aircraft industry as a ferry transport pilot and stunt pilot.
 From 1947, when he returned to London, he was involved in business activities that included selling aircraft.

 Radio presenter

 In 1949, Green devised a talent show called Opportunity Knocks, which was commissioned by BBC Radio.
 The show lasted for only one series, and Green was apparently told it was "too American" for the British audience.
-After the show was cancelled, Green sued the BBC, Carroll Levis, and six friends and family of Levis, alleging a conspiracy to keep his Opportunity Knocks show off the air to preserve Levis's rival show, "Discoveries".
+After the show was cancelled, Green sued the BBC, Carroll Levis, and six friends and family of Levis, alleging a conspiracy to keep his Opportunity Knocks show off the air to preserve Levis's rival show, Discoveries.
 The case came to trial at the High Court in May 1955, with Green represented by Viscount Hailsham.
 The trial lasted for twenty days, but on 27 May, after a retirement of only 20 minutes, the jury returned a verdict for the defendants.
 As a result of the costs in the case, Green's creditors filed a petition for his bankruptcy, and a receiving order was made on 8 May 1956.
 He was not discharged from bankruptcy until 18 June 1958.